Protein and DNA folding dynamics probed by time-resolved circular dichroism

 Research topics:

-Our main activity focusses on the development and the use of new “user-friendly” chiroptical tools for measuring the conformational dynamics of proteins and DNA, over a time scale spanning femtoseconds to seconds.
-Part our activity is also devoted to the study of the conformational dynamics of small chiral organic compounds in their excited state.
+Our main focus is on the development and use of new user-friendly chiroptical tools to measure the conformational dynamics of proteins and DNA over time scales ranging from femtoseconds to seconds.
+Part of our research is also devoted to the study of the conformational dynamics of small chiral organic and inorganic molecules in their excited electronic states.

-Control of chirality both at molecular and macroscopic levels is an important issue of the contemporary chemistry.
-In this regard, axially chiral molecules, such as 1,1′-bi-2-naphthol (binol), have been attracting a great deal of interest for several decades.
-Binols have been widely used as chiral templates for a broad range of applications in molecular recognition and asymmetric catalysis.
-More recently, their use has been extended to the design of functional chiral supramolecular assemblies and innovative organic materials for applications in linear and non-linear optics.
-Chirality of binols arises from the hindered rotation of their two naphthyls subunits providing them strong chiroptical activity.
-While significant efforts have been done to understand the origin of the chiroptical properties of hindered binaphthyls in their ground state, their fate in their excited state is poorly understood.
+Binols are used in a wide range of applications, from molecular recognition to asymmetric catalysis.
+More recently, their use has extended to the design of functional chiral supramolecular assemblies and innovative organic materials for applications in linear and non-linear optics.
+The chirality of binols arises from the hindered rotation of their two naphthyl subunits, giving them strong chiroptical activity.
+While the origin of the chiroptical properties of binols in the ground state is now well understood, their behavior in excited electronic states remains poorly understood.

 Collaborations: